SS-2005/Strivers-A2Z-DSA-Python/README.md

 ❌ Disadvantages:

  * Very slow for large datasets
- * Inefficient compared to other O(n²) sorts like insertion sort
+ * Inefficient compared to other O(n²) sorts like insertion sort.

 Code:
 ```